albn-itu/uni-notes/semester-9/ALGO/notes/examnotes.md

 > _Q: Why do they imply P != NP?

 Both ETH and SETH imply that there is no algorithm that can solve 3-SAT in subexponential time.
 This means that 3-SAT is not in P, as P is the class of problems that can be solved in polynomial time.
-Since 3-SAT is NP-complete, according to ETH, this implies that P != NP.
+Since 3-SAT is NP-compleust be at most 2k2k leaves inte, according to ETH, this implies that P != NP.

 > _Q: Is an algorithm with running time $O(1.0001^n)$ for 3-SAT possible under ETH?